ambedeepak99/email-api/email_api_server/README.md

 $ npm install
 $ NODE_ENV=development nodemon bin/www
 ```

+API will be running on the port 3000 by default.

 -----------
 We have used the jsdoc plugin of grunt for that you need to install [grunt](https://www.npmjs.com/package/grunt-cli) dev dependencies.